andrewyatz/refget-server-perl/README.md

 # Refget Reference Implementation Server

 The refget reference implementation server is a Perl version of the refget protocol.
-The server uses a database to store metadata about a set of sequences and uses a local filesystem to store sequences in.
-The sequences are stored on disk as single line sequences with no whitespace and indexed under their checksum using the first 4 characters of the checksum to generate a directory hierarchy.
-This is the same mechanism used by htslib to create local sequence caches for CRAM files.
+The server uses a database to store metadata about a set of sequences and either a database, file system or redis store to hold sequences.
+See later for details on available sequence storage layers.

 # Installing